 (2) Manufacturers may elect to include engine families in one of two averaging, banking, and trading (ABT) programs, corresponding to the engine family's model year and emissions categorization.
-The provisions of these separate ABT programs are specified in Part 89, Subpart C of the 2000 Plus Limited Test Procedures and Part 1039, Subpart H of the 2008 and Later Test Procedures.
+The provisions of these separate ABT programs are specified in Part 89, Subpart C of the 2000 Plus Limited Test Procedures and Part 1039, Subpart H of the 2008 -2010 or Part I-D of the 2011 and Later Test Procedures as applicable.

 (A) For engine families subject to the 2000 Plus Limited Test Procedures, the manufacturer must set a family emission limit (FEL) not to exceed the levels contained in Table 2a.
 The FEL established by the manufacturer serves as the emission standard for that engine family.
 Table 2a follows: